libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: mipmap

             Determines whether mipmaps (http://en.wikipedia.org/wiki/Mipmap) are
             generated for this node.
-Setting this to :keyword:`True` improves the quality of minified nodes.
+Setting this to :py:const:`True` improves the quality of minified nodes.
 Depending on the graphics card in use, turning on mipmaps may cause a performance hit for every image change.
 Read-only.